Elizabeth Noble: Education and early career

 After university, she worked in a number of publishing companies, including Hodder & Stoughton, Scholastic Books, Harper Collins, and Reed Books, predominantly as a marketing executive.

 Writing career

 Noble's first novel, The Reading Group, was published in 2004, and went straight to number 1 in The Sunday Times bestsellers chart.
 Her subsequent novels The Friendship Test (previously published as The Tenko Club), Alphabet Weekends, Things I Want My Daughters to Know, The Girl Next Door, The Way We Were ('When You Were Mine'), Between a Mother and Her Child and "Letters to Iris" ("Love, Iris") have all made The Sunday Times Top 10 best sellers list.
 She took a 6 year break from writing, to focus on her children, and to spend a few years living with her family in New York City, and her latest novel, The Family Holiday, was released in 2020.
 Her novels are published worldwide, and widely translated.
 She also writes short stories, and has written articles for a number of newspapers and magazines.

-Personal life

-Noble has been married since 1996 to David Young.
-The couple have two daughters, Tallulah Ellen (1997) and Ottilie Florence (1999).
-She is step-mother to a son from her husband's first marriage.
-She currently lives near Godalming in Surrey.